-National Aeronautics and Space Administration January 2020
+National Aeronautics and Space Administration September 2023

 KAROL J. BOBKO (COLONEL, USAF, RET.)
-NASA ASTRONAUT (FORMER)
+NASA ASTRONAUT (DECEASED)

 PERSONAL DATA: Born in New York, New York, on December 23, 1937.
-Married to the former Dianne Welsh of Denver, Colorado.
-They have a daughter, Michelle and a son, Paul.
+Died on August 17, 2023.
+He is survived by his wife, the former Dianne Welsh of Denver, Colorado, and his daughter, Michelle and a son, Paul.